 Sumner, E., Stokes, R., Mistry, PK., Jaeggi, S., & Sarnecka, BW.
 A freshly baked perspective on how we measure risk propensity.
 [In Prep, email for preprint]

 Sumner, E., DeAngelis, E., Hyatt, M., Goodman, N., & Kidd, C. Toddlers Always Get the Last Word: Recency drives children's question answering.
 [Under review, email for preprint]

 Sumner, E., Lomeli, A., Lee, M., & Sarnecka, BW.
 Too risky for you, but not for me: individual differences in preschooler's decision-making strategies [in prep]

 Sumner, E., Harder, E., & Jaeggi, S. Delay Discounting: A measure of risk propensity or working memory? [in prep]

 I grew up outside of Boston, MA.
 I completed my undergraduate education in Brain and Cognitive Sciences at the University of Rochester.
 I am a strong supporter of open science.
-Other than science, I enjoy long distance running, baking, and folk music.
+Other than science, I enjoy running, hiking, baking, and folk music.